pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

   automatically if the host operating system's process manager is configured for this behaviour.

-* The kill signal is issued approximately one second after the alarm notification is issued on *notificationpath*: this delay is designed to allow an alarm handler or annunciator to detect the alarm condition and do its thing.
+* A kill signal is issued approximately one second after the associated alarm notification: this delay is designed to allow an alarm handler or annunciator to detect the alarm condition and do its thing.

-* The event handler which detects interface throughput cannot update plugin status information in the Signal K Dashboard, so the only plugin status messages you will see on the server dashboard are those associated with plugin initialisation.
+* The event handler which detects interface throughput cannot update plugin status information in the Signal K Dashboard, so the only plugin status messages displayed on the server dashboard are those associated with plugin initialisation.

 ## Author